 NFL Plus includes many national evening games, so Sunday and Monday Night Football are on the table.
 If your local market broadcast network has a game, you may get that game too.
 And in other NFL streaming news, NFL Sunday Ticket is going to YouTube TV.
 You won't need NFL Plus for the Super Bowl 2023 live streams, though.

 So, what will NFL Plus give you?
 How much will it cost?
 Let's dive into all the things we know, and what we expect to learn soon.

 NFL Plus release date confirmed

-NFL Plus, as noted above, will stream its first game on August 4.
-That pre-season game is the Hall of Fame Game, which features the Jacksonville Jaguars and Las Vegas Raiders.
+NFL Plus, as noted above, streamed its first game on August 4.
+That pre-season game was the Hall of Fame Game, which featured the Jacksonville Jaguars and Las Vegas Raiders.

 NFL Plus cost and pricing tiers

 NFL Plus starts at $4.99 per month (opens in new tab), with an annual price of $39.99 per year (opens in new tab) (savings of $20.01).

 Then there's NFL Plus Premium, which is $9.99 per month (or $79.99 per year, savings of $40).